kamakazikamikaze/wotconsole/doc/index.rst

 Pathway Engineering's Configuration Generator
 =============================================
-*Eliminating mistakes by making a developer responsible to fix them for you*
+*Eliminating mistakes by making a developer responsible to fix them for you!*

 Introduction